 In his latest Direct Primary Care slide-show brag, attributing significant overall medical cost reduction for employees electing DPC over and FFS primary care alternative offered by the same employer, Dr Lee Gross insists that the favorable results do not reflect “cherry picking”.
 And yet, Dr Gross fails to compare the health status of the DPC-coveredContinue reading “Try due diligence before betting the health of your employees on Lee-Gross-style Direct Primary Care”

-Including Primary Care in Health Insurance Policy Coverage with Insurance Is Reasonable
+Including Primary Care in Health Insurance Policy Coverage Is Reasonable

 Brekke’s “Paying for Primary Care”, Comment on Part 4